 Michigan Department of Natural Resources

-Grants to Michigan municipalities, IHEs, and non-profits for construction of leisure boating facilities.
+Grants to Michigan local governments, public IHEs, and private facilities for construction of leisure boating facilities.
 Eligible facilities accommodate boats at least 26 feet in length, are used by transient boaters, are open to the public, and are maintained throughout their useful life of at least 20 years.

 All facilities constructed under this program must be:

 Grant funding covers 75% of the total approved project costs.

 The Grantee shall use the funds provided by the DNR in the grant agreement solely for the purpose and completion of the project work within three (3) years from the date of the grant agreement.